a design rendering of a protected intersection

 Protected Intersections, or Setback Intersections, use a variety of intersection treatments to provide people walking, biking, and driving dedicated paths through the intersection.
 The design creates shorter and simpler crossings, improves visibility, and reduces the likelihood of highspeed turns, resulting in a safer intersection for all users.

 This style intersection is new to North Carolina.
 Raleigh will see it's first one with the Blue Ridge Road Bike and Ped Project.
-That one will be at the Blue Ridge Road and Reedy Creek Road intersection sometime late 2023 or early 2024.
-The City's Six Forks Road Improvement Project is also installing this style intersection along the roadway between Rowan Street and Lynn Road.
+That one will be at the Blue Ridge Road and Reedy Creek Road intersection.
+The City's Six Forks Road Improvement Project is also installing this style intersection along the roadway between Rowan Street and Millbrook Road.

 How They Work